kjohnston1149/ping-pong/README.md

   * Example Input: "test"
   * Example Output: "Error- please enter a number"

-* It can count to all specified non-numbers
+* It can count to all specified numbers
   * Example Input: 2
   * Example Output: [1, 2]